joone/joone.github.io/content/posts/my-pc.md

 aliases: [ "/2005/10/my-pc.html" ]
 ---

-I have three computers.
-One is a power mac, another is a PC and the other is a notebook.
-The power Mac is very fast and provides good performance because it has two CPU.
-However, PC is very slow.
-It had been 4 years and 9 month after I bought.
-For a long time, I added new equipments including a DVD-RW, a 1394 port and a USB2 port to my PC.
-It has been sufficient to use my PC except CPU speed.
-However, the speed is always critical to use my PC after WindowsXP has been installed.
+I have three computers: one is a Power Mac, another is a PC, and the other is a notebook.
+The Power Mac is very fast and provides good performance because it has two CPUs.
+However, the PC is very slow.
+It has been 4 years and 9 months since I bought it.
+Over time, I added new equipment to my PC, including a DVD-RW, a 1394 port, and a USB2 port.
+These additions have been sufficient for using my PC, except for the CPU speed, which has always been critical, especially after installing Windows XP.

-However, I do not have any plan to upgrade my PC because I already bought the power mac G5, but whenever I browse web sites, the Internet Explorer is mandatory to navigate specific sites that requires the transaction.
-I cannot but turn on my PC.
+However, I do not have any plans to upgrade my PC because I already bought the Power Mac G5.
+But whenever I browse websites, Internet Explorer is mandatory for navigating specific sites that require transactions.
+Therefore, I have no choice but to turn on my PC.

-I will use the Mac & my PC simultaneously for some time.
+I will be using the Mac and my PC simultaneously for some time.